Derek Walcott: Early life and childhood

 Walcott was born and raised in Castries, Saint Lucia, in the West Indies, the son of Alix (Maarlin) and Warwick Walcott.
 He had a twin brother, the playwright Roderick Walcott, and a sister, Pamela Walcott.
 His family is of English, Dutch and African descent, reflecting the complex colonial history of the island that he explores in his poetry.
 His mother, a teacher, loved the arts and often recited poetry around the house.
-His father was a civil servant and a talented painter.
-He died when Walcott and his brother were one year old, and were left to be raised by their mother.
-Walcott was brought up in Methodist schools.
-His mother, who was a teacher at a Methodist elementary school, provided her children with an environment where their talents could be nurtured.
-Walcott's family was part of a minority Methodist community, who felt overshadowed by the dominant Catholic culture of the island established during French colonial rule.
+His father was a civil servant and a talented painter, who died when Walcott and his brother were one year old.

+The young Walcott attended a Methodist elementary school where his mother was head teacher, and she provided her children with an environment where their talents could be nurtured.
+Walcott's family was part of a minority Methodist community.
+They felt overshadowed by the dominant Catholic culture of the island established during French colonial rule.
+Walcott's secondary school was the Catholic St. Mary's College.

-As a young man Walcott trained as a painter, mentored by Harold Simmons, whose life as a professional artist provided an inspiring example for him.
+As a young man, he trained as a painter, mentored by Harold Simmons, whose life as a professional artist provided an inspiring example for him.
 Walcott greatly admired Cézanne and Giorgione and sought to learn from them.
 Walcott's painting was later exhibited at the Anita Shapolsky Gallery in New York City, along with the art of other writers, in a 2007 exhibition named The Writer's Brush: Paintings and Drawing by Writers.

 He studied as a writer, becoming "an elated, exuberant poet madly in love with English" and strongly influenced by modernist poets such as T. S. Eliot and Ezra Pound.
 Walcott had an early sense of a vocation as a writer.
 In the poem "Midsummer" (1984), he wrote: